 Position Summary (Purpose)

-The staff RN at The Colony ER Hospital and associated Hospital Outpatient Departments (HOPDs), cares for all patients including neonates, infants, children, adults and geriatrics.
+The staff RN at West Plano ER, cares for all patients including neonates, infants, children, adults and geriatrics.
 The staff RN will strive to provide proficient, competent care while maintaining the patient’s sense of comfort and dignity.

 2 years minimum ER RN staff experience.

 Successful completion of clinical orientation with proven capabilities in skill, knowledge base and vision of The Colony ER Hospital.

 Graduate of an accredited school of nursing with current Texas licensure with the State Board of Nurse Examiners.
 License must be in good standing.

 Credentials BLS, ACLS, and PALS.

 Comprehensive knowledge and understanding (as outlined in clinical competencies review) of: